mikeyung/DS_HK_1/reviews/mikeyung/Facebook_meme.md

 ## Methods:

-Yule model and Gini Coefficient
+Every instance of a meme variant has a constant probability per unit time of being copied.
+An individual copy will be exact with probability (1 - µ) and will be a mutation with probability µ (e.g. if µ is 0.1, 90% of users will copy their friends’ version exactly, and 10% will modify the text before posting it as their own status update).

+Next the study checks whether the Yule model fits.

+For a given mutation rate, the Yule model predicts how popularity will be distributed among the variants.
+The study characterizes the popularity distribution with the Gini coefficient: if the Gini coefficient is close to 0, all variants are roughly equally popular, if it’s close to 1, a few variants are wildly popular while most have been copied once or twice.

 ## Conclusions:

-Overall assessment of the paper.
-This is generally broken into parts of what you thought about the material you read, do you think it was well written or poorly written, how well did it answer the questions it was looking at, and did you have any follow up questions about the data, methodologies, etc.
+*Overall assessment of the paper.
+This is generally broken into parts of what you thought about the material you read, do you think it was well written or poorly written, how well did it answer the questions it was looking at, and did you have any follow up questions about the data, methodologies, etc.*